 Life as a doctor demands you give everything.
 Dr Sam Hazledine learned this first as an intern.
 Years later, Medrecruit was his response.
 Sam successfully lobbied the World Medical Association to amend the Declaration of Geneva (the modern-day Hippocratic Oath) to include:

 I will attend to my own health, wellbeing, and abilities in order to provide care of the highest standard.

-Medrecruit continue to advocate for, educate and work towards better health and wellbeing for all doctors.
+Medrecruit continues to advocate for, educate, and work towards better health and wellbeing for all doctors.

 It's so much more flexible because it's private.
 I can say to the clinic, 'These are the days I work,' and they try and make that work.
 You also see patients at your own pace.
 We're told to expect to see about three an hour - that's 20 minutes a patient.

 Take control of where and when you work for a better work-life balance.
 Placements last anything from a few hours to a year.
 Make good money while considering your next move.
 We can show you ways of working that you may not have considered.